Board of Governors

 Aziz Esmail’s academic qualifications range across the humanities.
 He originally graduated in literature, followed by studies in philosophy and religion in which he was a lecturer, in the first phase of his academic career, at the University of Nairobi.
 While there, he helped to establish a curriculum in Islamic Studies in a world-civilisational framework, an area in which he has lectured as well as written.
 He later lived in the United States where he was associated with the Committee on Social Thought at the University of Chicago followed by a fellowship at the Center for the Study of World Religions at Harvard.
 During this period he pursued research in psychoanalysis and in the philosophy of medicine, a subject in which he subsequently obtained a diploma in London, where he remains an Associate Member of the Royal Society of Medicine.
 He is a former Dean of the IIS, and has been a Member of its Board of Governors since 1998.

 Naguib Kheraj is a banker by background.
 He began his career at Salomon Brothers in 1986 and went on to hold a number of senior positions at leading international financial institutions.
 Over the course of 12 years at Barclays, Naguib served as Group Finance Director and Vice-Chairman and in various business leadership positions.
-He was Chief Executive Officer of JP Morgan Cazenove, a London-based investment banking business
+He was Chief Executive Officer of JP Morgan Cazenove, a London-based investment banking business.
+Naguib is currently Deputy Chairman of Standard Chartered, an international banking group and Chairman of Rothesay Life, a specialist pensions insurer and is a member of the Finance Committee of Oxford University Press.

 Mr Kheraj is a former Non-Executive Director of National Health Service England, and has served as a Senior Adviser to Her Majesty’s Revenue and Customs Service and to the Financial Services Authority in the UK.
-He has also served as a member of the Board of the UK-US Fulbright Commission and the Princes Trust Development Board.
+He has also served as a member of the Board of the UK-US Fulbright Commission, the Princes Trust Development Board and the Investment Committee of the Wellcome Trust.

-Mr Kheraj spends the majority of his time as a Senior Advisor to the Aga Khan Development Network and serves on the Boards of various entities within the Aga Khan Development Network including the Aga Khan University and is Chairman of the Aga Khan Development Network Endowment Committee.
+Mr Kheraj spends a substantial proportion of his time as a Senior Advisor to the Aga Khan Development Network and serves on the Boards of various entities within the Aga Khan Development Network including the Aga Khan University and the University of Central Asia and is Chairman of the Aga Khan Development Network Endowment Committee.

 Naguib was educated at Dulwich College, London and Cambridge University where he graduated with a degree in Economics.